 Given the heavy weighting on emissions in CSC competition scoring, the team determined that a commercially available snowmobile or high-compression motorcycle four-stoke engine offered the most potential.
 High-compression motorcycle four-stokes such as the Kawasaki ZX9R and Yamaha RX engines have substantially higher power output (130+ kW) compared to the Arctic Cat 660 and Polaris FS four-stroke engines (each 40+ kW).
 Commercially available turbocharged versions of the FS and 660 are capable of power output close to that of motorcycle engines (100+ kW).
-To compare the emissions of different engines, the UW team examined a 2002 SwRI study which compared conventional two-stroke snowmobile emissions to that of the Arctic Cat 660 and the Polaris Liberty.
-As seen in Table 1, the un-catalyzed four-stroke engines slightly increase NO_x emissions while significantly reduce HC and CO emissions.
+To compare the emissions of different engines, the UW team examined a SwRI study which compared conventional two-stroke snowmobile emissions to that of the Arctic Cat 660 and the Polaris Liberty.
+As seen in Table 1, the un-catalyzed four-stroke engines slightly increase NO_x emissions while significantly reducing HC and CO emissions.

-Table 1: Emissions Data from a 2002 SwRI Study [2].
+Table 1: Emissions Data from a SwRI Study [2].

-HC CO NO x
+HC СО NO x

 g/kW-hr g/kW-hr g/kW-hr

-Two-stroke average (SwRI 2002) 189 517 0.72
+Two-stroke average 189 517 0.72

-Arctic Cat 660 (4s) (SwRI 2002) 6.2 79.9 10.6
+Arctic Cat 660 (4s) 6.2 79.9 10.6

-Polaris Liberty (4s) (SwRI 2002) 3.2 79.1 7.0
+Polaris Liberty (4s) 3.2 79.1 7.0

-To achieve the low CO and HC levels of the Idaho and Polaris four-strokes, a high-compression motorcycle engines would need to employ catalytic after-treatment.
+To achieve the low CO and HC levels of the Arctic Cat and Polaris four-strokes, a high-compression motorcycle engine would need to employ catalytic after-treatment.
 Integrating a three-way catalyst into the Kawasaki ZX9R proved particularly difficult for UW-Madison in 2003.
-High compression four-stroke engines are designed to run slightly rich of stoichiometric in order to control exhaust temperatures and maximize high-speed power Forcing the engine to operate at the output. stoichiometric air-fuel ratios necessary for efficient threeway catalyst operation causes excessive exhaust temperatures.
-Kevin Cameron of SnowTech concurs, noting that valve overlap (the crank angle duration that both the intake and exhaust valves are open) gives these engines excellent torque at the cost of higher emissions [5].
+High compression four-stroke engines are designed to run slightly rich of stoichiometric in order to control exhaust temperatures and maximize high-speed power output.
+Forcing the engine to operate at the stoichiometric air-fuel ratios necessary for efficient threeway catalyst operation causes excessive exhaust temperatures.
+Kevin Cameron of SnowTech concurs. noting that valve overlap (the crank angle duration that both the intake and exhaust valves are open) gives these engines excellent torque at the cost of higher emissions [5].

-High-performance turbocharged snowmobile engines such as the Polaris FST and Arctic Cat 660T provide much more power than the equivalent non-turbocharged engines, but at a penalty of increased emissions and cost.
+High-performance turbocharged snowmobile engines such as the Polaris FST and Arctic Cat 660T almost double the power output of the base engine but at a penalty of increased emissions, fuel economy and cost.
 While the non-turbocharged FS engine is EPA 2012 emissions certified, the FST is not [6].
+Studying the CSC competition results from 2006 and 2007, the naturally aspirated FS engine consistently achieves a 9% increase in fuel economy when compared to the Polaris FST engine.
 Therefore, the team decided that, while turbo-charging would provide increased power, the increased emissions would not be acceptable.

-Given the core objectives of the CSC, the added power of a high-compression motorcycle engine or turbocharged snowmobile engine is not justified by their poorer emissions.
-Therefore, the team selected the 750 cc Polaris FS non-turbocharged four-stroke engine for this year's snowmobile (Table 2).
-In its stock configuration, this engine is EPA 2012 certified and produces nearly 60 kW of power, comparable to a 500 cc two-stroke engine [7].
-This combination provides enough power to satisfy the performance demands of the snowmobile enthusiast, while maintaining low emissions required by law.
+Given the CSC core objectives of clean and guiet, the added power of a high-compression motorcycle engine or turbocharged snowmobile engine because of their increased emissions.
+Therefore, the team selected the 750 cc Polaris FS four-stroke engine for this year's snowmobile (Table 2).
+In its stock configuration, this engine is EPA 2012 certified and produces 45 kW of power, comparable to a 500 cc two-stroke engine [7].
+The engine had significant cam development leading to 9 mm and 9.5 mm of exhaust and intake valve lift respectively along with short overlap.
+This combination provides enough power to satisfy the performance demands of the snowmobile enthusiast, maintaining low emissions required by law.
+The engine also implements a short stroke, single camshaft with rocker arms, 20° valve angle and dry sump lubrication for a minimal build height of 455 mm, similar to a typical two stroke engine [16].